Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/bigquery.md

 ## Considerations

 - To help save usage costs for your queries, Amplitude partitions the events table by the date of `event_time`.
 See the [BigQuery docs](https://cloud.google.com/bigquery/docs/partitioned-tables) for more information about table partitioning.
-- Amplitude will run a daily integrity check for your exports.
-Each day, in the background, it will check the number of events exported over the last few days.
-If the number of events exported does not match the number of events we should have exported, it will automatically run a backfill for that date.
+- Amplitude runs a daily integrity check for your exports.
+Each day, in the background, it checks the number of events exported over the last few days.
+If the number of events exported does not match the number of events that should have been exported, Amplitude automatically runs a backfill for that date.
 - It's possible to export duplicate events, especially if there is a backfill for a set of already-exported data.
 To help with this, Amplitude creates a table function within the provided dataset named `deduplicated_<appid>`.
 This table function provides a deduplicated view of the data.

     !!!example "Deduplicate table function example"